 4. What Made Maddy Run by Kate Fagan

 Maddy was an All-American teen whose struggle with depression ultimately caused her to commit suicide.
 This book is a gut wrenching look at how mental illness affects college athletes across the country.

 This one was recommended to me by a non-runner and what a book.
 What a frickin book.
 This is truly an epic adventure in ultra running that makes you say “Wow, I guess we really were born to run.”

 6. Eat & Run: My Unlikely Journey to Ultramarathon Greatness by Scott Jurek

 You know how sometimes you watch a TV show and then you kind of feel like you actually know one of the characters?
 That’s how I felt after “Eat & Run”.
 It’s a great memoir that follows his ultra running career and even includes a few of his favorite vegan recipes.
 Bonus: The author, Scott Jurek is one of the runners profiled in “Born to Run.”

-My two favorite things are dogs and cookies.
-My third and fourth favorite things are running and travel.
-This book is an elite runner’s memoir about running around the world – obviously a winner.
+My absolute favorite things are running and travel.
+This book is an elite runner’s memoir about running around the world!
+So, duh – obviously a winner.

 8. Relentless Forward Progress: A Guide to Running Ultramarathons by Bryon Powell

 If you’ve been thinking about running an Ultra, this guide has all the tools you need, including some training plans in the back.

 9. The Running Man by Stephen King as Richard Bachman